If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 - A rise in glucose from 100 mg/dL to 140 mg/dL would be accepted as normal and healthy.
 If your blood sugars rise by less than 40 mg/dL or 2.6 mmol/L after meals then you have a fully functioning pancreas and you would benefit by focusing on your blood sugars before you eat if you have more weight to lose.

-I was surprised to see that the average blood sugar rise of the logging in the people following Data-Driven Fasting is only about 10 mg/dL or 0.5 mg/dL (not much at all)!
+The average blood sugar rise of people following Data-Driven Fasting is only about 10 mg/dL or 0.5 mg/dL (not much at all)!
 It seems people who are fans of fasting (and typically following a low carb or keto diet) already have extremely stable blood sugars!

 Stable glucose does not equal fat loss!